xcore/sc_sdram_burst/doc/hw.rst

 Testbench Application
 +++++++++++++++++++++

 This application serves as a software regression to aid implementing new SDRAM interfaces and verifying current ones.
-The demo runs a series of regression tests of increasing difficulty, beginning from using a single core for the server and a single core for the sdram_server progressing to all cores being loaded to simulate an xCORE under full load.
+The testbench runs a series of regression tests of increasing difficulty, beginning from using a single core for the server and a single core for the sdram_server progressing to all cores being loaded to simulate an xCORE under full load.

    * Package: sc_sdram_burst
-   * Application: app_sdram_regress
+   * Application: app_sdram_testbench

 Benchmark Application